Genaker/laragento/README.md

 Laragento is a collection of PHP classes built on top of **Eloquent ORM** (from Laravel framework), that provides a fluent interface to connect and get data directly from a Magento database.

-You can use legacy MAgento 2 as the backend (administration panel), and any other PHP app  (Symfony/Laravel/Lumen/Vanilla.PHP etc.) and query that data (as a Model layer).
+You can use legacy Magento 2 as the backend (administration panel), and any other PHP app  (Symfony/Laravel/Lumen/Vanilla.PHP etc.) and query that data (as a Model layer).
 It's easier to use Laragento with Laravel, but you're free to use it with any PHP project using Composer.

 # History